IRegiani/web-crawler/Readme.md

 #### Unit Tests

-Unit Tests can be run with `npm run test:unit`, reports will be available at `reports` folder
+Unit Tests can be run with `npm run test`, reports will be available at `reports` folder

 ### Pending Points

 - Improve webhook body
 - Add a denylist
-- Increase code coverage to 80%
 - Add option to custom headers
 - Add filters when fetching crawler lists
 - Refactor to TypeScript and ES